Something went wrong

 Short Term Trends

-Mercer’s overall number two heating oil usage fluctuates each year correlating with how cold it gets each winter.
-As the temperature outside dips, homes’ furnaces need to burn additional fuel oil to maintain the temperature that the thermostat is set to.
-Last winter, the average outside temperature in Mercer was 33.5°F, which was 0.5°F warmer than the prior winter's average outside temperature.
+Mercer’s overall heating oil use fluctuates annually as winter conditions change.
+As the temperature outside gets more chilly, homes’ HVAC systems need to burn additional fuel oil to keep the house warm inside.
+Last winter, the average outside temperature in Mercer was 33.5°F, which was 4.7°F colder than the prior winter's average outside temperature.

 Mercer County Average Winter Temperature